This information is about Education, Health and Care needs assessment (EHCNA). It covers:

 What happens if the local authority decides that an EHC needs assessment is not necessary?

-The local authority must tell you why it thinks that an EHC needs assessment is not needed.
+The LA must tell you why it thinks that an EHC needs assessment is not needed.
 It must also tell you about:

 - how to get further information, advice or support.